 - "Display adapter" driver issue;

 - The new Windows 10 update is not being fully installed.

-Windows 10 Black Screen After Updating - How to Fix?
+6 Fixes to Windows 10 Black Screen After Updating

 In this section, we will present to you the best possible solutions to fix the black screen of death issue on your Windows 10 PC.
 Each of them would not take more than a minute to complete and have your PC's screen up and running again.
 Here are the solutions: